Alba Berlin Frauen

 Alba Berlin Frauen (in English: Alba Berlin Women) is a German women's basketball team located in Berlin.
 It is the women's section of Alba Berlin.
-The team plays in the 2.
-Basketball Bundesliga Nord, the country's second tier.
+The team plays in the DBBL, the "1.
+Deutsche Basketball Bundesliga" the country's first tier.
+The team entered the League in 2022 the first time and won the German Championship in 2024.
+In 2024/25 the team played in the Women's Eurocup for the first time.

-Home games of the team are played in the Max-Schmeling-Halle.
+Home games of the team are played in the Sömmering-Sporthalle in Berlin-Charlottenburg.